jmbejara/ftsfr/docs_src/ftsfr_datasets_info.md

-# FTSFA Datasets Info
+# FTSFR Datasets Info

 ## Storage
-This note contains information about the FTSFA datasets.
+This note contains information about the FTSFR datasets.

 All of the datasets are stored in the `DATA_DIR` directory, which is set to `./_data` by default.
-Inside this directory, there is a `ftsfa_datasets.toml` file, which contains the dataset key and the relative path to the dataset file.
+Inside this directory, there is a `ftsfr_datasets.toml` file, which contains the dataset key and the relative path to the dataset file.

 The datasets are grouped by subfolder.
 For example, all of the NYU Call Report